compscidr/llegend/README.md

 - llegend.com (2500)

+## login
+initially, we won't do user login, so everything will operate on the user with the developer token, rather than the "logged_in" user.
+Eventually we'll need to do oauth and login with the user's strava account to make this useful.

+## cron job
+In order to save on traffic, the LL segments should be loaded once per session and then periodically the ones which people are LL of should be queried in a cron job.
+If the histogram is getting within some threshold an alert can be sent out.

 ## requests:
 curl: https://www.strava.com/api/v3/segments/19209251/local_legend
 which will give you something like this if you are the LL (see histogram):